Skip to main content

 As an homage to its roots in the forestry industry, the town features an iconic photo spot: the world’s largest axe!
 You’ll definitely want to stop here for one of your (surely many) road trip Instagram stories.

-Afterwards, hit up the Big Axe Brewery for some great beer, spectacular views, and warm East Coast hospitality.
+Afterwards, hit up the Big Axe Brewery for some great beer and munchies, spectacular views, and warm East Coast hospitality.
 For a hyper-local terroir, the beer here is brewed onsite using ingredients from local farmers.
-The brewery hosts food trucks on weekends, as well as events such as live music in their tasting room saloon full of character.
-With a campground right across the street and other accommodations nearby, you can kick back and enjoy a few more cold ones...
+The brewery has a restaurant on site, as well as events such as live music in their tasting room saloon full of character.
+With a few accommodations nearby, you can kick back and enjoy a few more cold ones...

 Big Axe Brewery